Commit to Water Conservation

 With our growing urban population, increasing demands for water, and the unpredictability of rainfall from year to year, managing our water resources is the only way we can ensure an adequate water supply is available when we need it most.
 And while we will have to look at alternatives such as reverse osmosis and wastewater reuse in the future to meet our demands, making better use of our existing water supplies through conservation makes sense and is the most cost-effective and efficient means of reducing our water demands and making more water available for natural systems, drinking, recreation, and commerce.

-Our rainy season has begun, but water levels are declining because of a lack of local rainfall.
+Although our rainy season has technically begun, we are currently in a drought condition, and water levels are declining because of a lack of local rainfall.
 Conservation of our water resources is important throughout the year.
 Current water conditions can be found here.
 View the latest seasonal rainfall.